ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 State Distribution and Locations

 The 1986-90 Atlas map had shown Southern Cloudywing only in the eastern part of the state.
-In contrast, MBC records (Map 73) show it fully distributed throughout the state except for Berkshire County.
-It is likely that the Atlas simply missed this uncommon species in the Connecticut River valley, where it has historically occurred since Scudder’s time.
+In contrast, BOM-MBC records (Map 73) show it now fully distributed throughout the state except for Berkshire County.
+(The only report is 1, 7/11/2008, Southern Berkshire NABA, no photo; this is shown on Map 73.)
+It is likely that the Atlas simply missed this uncommon species in the Connecticut River valley.

-Whereas the Atlas had only two records west of Sudbury (Rutland and Tolland), Southern Cloudywing is now seen to occur throughout the Connecticut River valley.
-And in 2008 it was reported on the Southern Berkshire NABA Count---the first report from the Berkshires of this species.
+Whereas the Atlas had only two records west of Sudbury (Rutland and Tolland), Southern Cloudywing is now seen to occur throughout the Connecticut River valley and central Massachusetts.
+There are virtually no reports from the higher elevations west of the Connecticut River valley.
 The distribution of Northern Cloudywing (Map 74) is similar, except that Northern Cloudywing has been found more extensively in the Berkshires and in the hill towns west of the Connecticut River valley.

-MBC records 1992 through 2011 show Southern Cloudywing in 63 towns across the state, as compared to 113 for Northern Cloudywing.
+MBC records 1992 through 2013 show Southern Cloudywing in 67 towns across the state, as compared to 117 for Northern Cloudywing.
+The northernmost locations are in Essex County, with reports from Newburyport, Newbury, and West Newbury-- for example Newburyport 26 June 2010 http://www.pbase.com/bo_z/image/125976089 .

 Both Southern and Northern Cloudywings may be less common on Cape Cod than elsewhere in the state.
 The only MBC records for Southern Cloudywing come from Falmouth, primarily Crane WMA, where Mello and Hansen (2004) also suggest it can be found.
-On Martha’s Vineyard Southern Cloudywing may be more easily found, since there are a number of records.
+On Martha’s Vineyard Southern Cloudywing may be more easily found; there are good records from Manuel Correllus State Forest.
 The Vineyard checklist ranks it as “Uncommon” (Pelikan 2002).
-For Nantucket, there are historical specimens in the Maria Mitchell Museum (see above), and local observers believe that this species is therefore likely to be found on the island (LoPresti 2011), although MBC as yet has no records.
+For Nantucket, there are historical specimens in the Maria Mitchell Museum, and local observers believe that this species is therefore likely to be found on the island (LoPresti 2011), although MBC as yet has no records.

 Broods and Flight Period

 There is one brood at our latitude.
-According to 1993-2008 MBC records, the flight period in Massachusetts extends from mid-May to the end of July at the extremes, but the most numbers are seen from the second week in June to mid-July ( http://www.naba.org/chapters/nabambc/flight-dates-chart.asp).
+According to 1993-2008 MBC records, the flight period in Massachusetts extends from the third week in May to the end of July at the extremes, but the most numbers are seen from the second week in June to mid-July ( http://www.naba.org/chapters/nabambc/flight-dates-chart.asp).
 For example, William D. Winter found at least three males in Medfield on 6/15/1974 (MCZ specimens, determined by J. M. Burns).
 In MBC records, the Northern Cloudywing has been seen flying slightly earlier and also slightly later than the Southern.

 This species should be watched for a possible partial second brood: Layberry (1998) reports an occasional second generation in southern Ontario in August, and Mello and Hansen (2004:56) say regarding “cloudywings” on Cape Cod that “Occasional stragglers in July suggest that there may be a second brood in some years.”